swisspush/swisspush.github.io/_posts/2015-12-17-contributing-to-opensource-project-xwalk.md

 Assumption tested:

-1. In a _standard_ implementation, the JSSE framework should intercept all secure network communications made by Java applications deployed on a specific platform;
+1. In a _standard_ implementation, the JSSE framework should intercept all secure network communications made by Java applications deployed on a specific platform.
-2. JSSE framework is extensible and allows developer to plug custom network security implementations (Security Providers);
+2. JSSE framework is extensible and allows developer to plug custom network security implementations (Security Providers).
-3. Android platform uses a standard JSSE implementation (Apache Harmony JSSE);
+3. Android platform uses a standard JSSE implementation (Apache Harmony JSSE).
-4. Implementing a **custom** Security Provider on the Android platform should allow to intercept and customize all secure network connections made with the available Android networking APIs: **HttpConnection**, **HttpClient**, **WebView** connections;
+4. Implementing a **custom** Security Provider on the Android platform should allow to intercept and customize all secure network connections made with the available Android networking APIs: **HttpConnection**, **HttpClient**, **WebView** connections.

 PoC built:

 A demo Android app has been implemented to use a standard WebView and two methods of loading content into it:

-1. Standard WebView loadUrl() API;
+1. Standard WebView loadUrl() API.
-2. CustomWebClient implementation that intercepts all WebView HTTP requests and loads them using HTTPConnection API;
+2. CustomWebClient implementation that intercepts all WebView HTTP requests and loads them using HTTPConnection API.

 This implementation has been tested on Android platform 19 (Kit Kat) and 21 (Android L Preview);